Assault in Oklahoma: A Crime in and of Itself

 In Oklahoma law, the crime of assault is defined as an intentional attempt or threat of force or violence against another person.
 Assault is a misdemeanor crime, punishable by jail time, a fine or both.
 Okla.
 Stat. tit.
 21 § 641.

-Assault is often confused and commingled with the crime of battery, but can in fact be a separate crime.
-A battery is defined as the intentional and unlawful use of force or violence against another.
+Tulsa lawyers frequently find the concept of assault confused and commingled with the crime of battery, but assault can in fact be a separate crime, in and of itself.
+In Oklahoma, battery is defined as the intentional and unlawful use of force or violence against another.
 Okla.
 Stat. tit.
 21 § 642.
 An assault is threatened violence or harm, battery is the harm itself.

-A simple example helps to clarify.
+A Tulsa lawyer uses this simple example helps to clarify the difference.
 In a heated argument, an irate man starts yelling at another in the street.
 He makes no particular threat of harm.
 In this instance, no crime has been committed, beyond possibly disturbing the peace.
 Angry words alone do not constitute assault.

 If that same man raises his hand as if to strike the person, he has threatened violence, and an assault has been committed.
 When he hits another, that is the battery.
 These two crimes often occur together and as such, are often charged together as assault and battery.